Finding the right brand name is often not that easy, but of crucial importance when building a strong brand.

 Geographic

 Geographic brand names are brand names that refer to a specific place or region.
 These names may include the name of a city, state, or country, or they may include geographic features such as mountains or rivers.
-Examples of geographic brand names include American Airlines, Swiss Army, and FujiFilm.
+Examples of geographical brand names are American Airlines, Swiss Army, FujiFilm or dubai real estate.

 Geographic brand names can convey a sense of place and brand identity.
 They can also convey a sense of quality or authenticity, as the brand becomes associated with a particular place or region known for its expertise or resources.
 However, geographic brand names can also be limiting if the company wants to expand into new markets outside the associated region.
 If the place or region associated with the brand has negative connotations or is associated with controversy, this can have a negative impact on brand image and perception.